-To do that, our school has to concentrate on first understanding and then developing each individual child's unique nature and potential.
-This must include his or her personality and attitudes, likes and dislikes, academic potential, speed of development, individual needs, and particular gifts or talents.
+To do that, our school concentrates on first understanding and then developing each individual child's unique nature and potential.
+This includes his or her personality and attitudes, likes and dislikes, academic potential, speed of development, individual needs, and particular gifts or talents.

 As a Catholic school, with the help of our families, our parish and our local community, we will do our best to use the gifts that God has given us to make our world a richer place.

-The Department for Education has introduced a statutory duty for schools to promote British Values more actively from September 2014, and to ensure they are taught in schools.
+The Department for Education has introduced a statutory duty for schools to promote British Values and to ensure they are taught in schools.
 St Joseph’s Catholic Primary School is committed to serving its community.

 It recognises the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
 The school follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 St Joseph’s is dedicated to preparing students for their adult life beyond the formal, examined curriculum and ensuring that it promotes and reinforces British values to all its students.